KyoChigo/kyochigo.github.io/_pages/about.md

 As a member of KamLAND collaboration and OBD work group, my work bridges particle physics and geoscience, reflecting a deep interest in interdisciplinary approaches to understanding both the Earth and the fundamental nature of neutrinos.</p>

-<p>I can speak Chinese, Japanese, and English.
-Feel free to contact me in any of these languages!</p>
+<p>Since I can speak Chinese, Japanese, and English, please feel free to contact me in any of these languages!</p>

 <p>E-mail: xu [at] awa.tohoku.ac.jp</p>